 You may dive deep in your personal Bible Study or in a group study but when you take the challenge of writing out the Word of God, something else will happen.
 You’ll find yourself having a conversation with God about what you are reading, and, God will respond to you!

 Copying the text carefully means you are taking your time, giving time to think about what you are reading and writing.
 This also helps you to remember what you’ve read and when you add some side research, like looking up cross-references, your understanding will become more clear.

 When we handwrite the Bible, we develop an excellent spiritual discipline.
 Did you know that in Deuteronomy 17:18-20 that God commanded the kings to write out their own copy of the Scriptures?
-This was so they would know the commands and they would learn to honour and obey God all the days of their lives.
+This was so they would know the commands and they would learn to

 The Kings of Israel would Handwrite the Law

 Deuteronomy 17:18-20 And it shall be, when he sitteth upon the throne of his kingdom, that he shall write him a copy of this law in a book out of that which is before the priests the Levites: